 Idyllic pastures, iconic mountain peaks, scenic chalets, quaint villages blanketed with snow, hand-crafted cheeses, bespoke chocolates, and some of the prettiest drives in the world – a road trip in Switzerland is one of those things you must experience once in a lifetime.

 When to go on a road trip in Switzerland

 Skiers hit Switzerland during winter months but summer (June-September) is the most popular time to go on a road trip in Switzerland.
-While Switzerland is stunning during summer, it can also get crowded and expensive.
-A great time to visit is the shoulder season of November-December.
+And it is truly stunning during summer.
+However it can also get crowded and expensive during summer months, so that is something to keep in mind.
+If you would like to avoid this, you could also visit during the shoulder season of November-December.
 The summer hordes have left the country and the skiers are yet to come.
 Snow-laden panoramas are everywhere to be found and you will feel like you’ve walked into a picture postcard every step of the day.